MHickey2/Wannabe-Healthy/README.md

 ###  9. Recipes Page   <a name="recipespage"></a>

-At the top of the Recipes pages, there is a brief introduction to the Recipes feature.
+At the top of the Recipes pages, there is a brief introduction to the Recipes feature, keeping the user informed as they work their way through the site.

 <br>